reiniskasparsons/test_project/README.md

 Setup the .env file, you can do it by copying the .env.example file to .env.

-In .env file it is crucial to fill these variables so that migrations can be run and make sure the database exists.
-Also the RSS_URL should be created.
+In .env file it is crucial to fill these variables so that migrations can be run and make sure the database exists
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1